hplgit/hplgit.github.com/teamods/doconce/scientific_writing.md

  * Easy to make different versions of the document

- * The mako preprocessor is really powerful - gives a complete programming language inside the document (!)
+ * The mako preprocessor is really powerful - gives a complete programming language inside the document!

 <!-- !split -->
 Doconce: slides